mobizt/ESP-Mail-Client/README.md

 In case of external Clients used as the following examples, please see the above table for supported protocols and its requirements.

-The following example show how to use `GSMClient` and [SSLClient](https://github.com/mobizt/SSLClient) to connect to SMTP server via port 587 which required connection upgrade.
+The following example showed how to use `GSMClient` and [SSLClient](https://github.com/mobizt/SSLClient) to connect to SMTP server via port 587 which required connection upgrade.

 ```cpp